cambpaz/coffeeShop-CamilaPaz/README.md

 ## Deployment 📦

-I used GitHub pages to deploy this proyect.
+I used Vercel to deploy this proyect.
+You can find the deployed website [here](https://coffeeroasters-e09jm3j5a-cambpaz.vercel.app/)

 ## Built with 🛠️